Deduction for actual food expenses

 If your commuter accomodation has cooking facilities, you get no deductions for food expences of any sort.

-If you move to a new municipality for both your workplace and your commuter residence, the deduction can be claimed for a new 24-month period.
+If you change municipalities for both your place of work and commuter accommodation, a deduction can be granted for a new 24-month period.

 The 24-month period expired on 31 December 2020

-Kari is not entitled to claim deductions for her expenses for lodging in the 2021 tax return or later because the 24-month period expired on 31 December 2020.
+Kari is not entitled to claim deductions for her lodging expenses in the 2021 tax return or later because the 24-month period expired on 31 December 2020.

 New job